Wandalen/wTools/module/core/macro_tools/Readme.md

   /// Marker type for attribute property to specify whether to provide a sketch as a hint.
   /// Defaults to `false`, which means no hint is provided unless explicitly requested.
   #[ derive( Debug, Default, Clone, Copy ) ]
-  pub struct AttributePropertyHintMarker;
+  pub struct AttributePropertyDebugMarker;

-  impl AttributePropertyComponent for AttributePropertyHintMarker {
+  impl AttributePropertyComponent for AttributePropertyDebugMarker {
     const KEYWORD : & 'static str = "hint";
   }

   /// Specifies whether to provide a sketch as a hint.
-  /// Defaults to `false`, which means no hint is provided unless explicitly requested. pub type AttributePropertyHint = AttributePropertyBoolean< AttributePropertyHintMarker >;
+  /// Defaults to `false`, which means no hint is provided unless explicitly requested. pub type AttributePropertyDebug = AttributePropertySingletone< AttributePropertyDebugMarker >;

   // ==